 Group: Use whatever gets the story out.
 Switch all you want – that’s easy to fix later.
 Anything that helps you get the story out is the right thing for that moment.
 KEEP GOING!
 Get to The End!

-We’ve been together for quite a few years (I started running the group in 2004, and some of our members have been with us since then), but we only got a name for our group within the last year.
+We’ve been together for quite a while (I started running the group in 2004, and some of our members have been with us since then), but we didn’t name our group for over seven years.
 Why did it take so long?
 I don’t know.
 Maybe it had something to do with wanting the name to reflect our identity as a group.
 Why did we choose the name Write to the End?
-That’s easy: it’s the advice we most often give each other.
+That’s easy: It’s the advice we most often give each other.
 As soon as we thought of that name, we knew it was a good one for our group.
 And we’re also experiencing an unexpected benefit: It’s very satisfying and motivating for the name of our group to be a sort of rallying cry.
 When one of us is getting bogged down in a story, another of us can say, “It’s going to be okay.
 Just write to the end!”
 I think it has already made our group stronger and is probably helping our members with their writing projects.

 Of course “Write to the End” has other meanings too, which as writers we appreciate and use.
 But its most useful meaning is to always prefer finishing what you start over worrying about what you’ve written, which I would encourage you to apply to your own writing.
 Remember, don’t fix it—finish it!
 Write to The End!